The seasonal event known colloquially as the Yosemite Firefall is perhaps the most impressive natural phenomenon to occur in any US National Park.

 The one factor you have the most control over is your viewing angle.

 I would argue that there is no “best,” as it depends on your conditions.
-With such a small display as we received in 2021, I felt that getting almost beside the Firefall was the best option.
+Most years, I feel that getting beside the Firefall is the best option.

-I also think that a side-on view accentuates the Firefall by blocking out the light from more of the surrounding rock face, creating a chamber of light (so to speak.)
+The side-on view accentuates the Firefall by blocking out the light from more of the surrounding rock face, creating a chamber of light.

 Compare these two photos, one facing directly on and one from the side of it: